Increase 3 times your chances of landing an offer Register ×

 Don't spend a fortune

-Especially if you are coming straight from university, you shouldn't feel like you need to break the bank on an interview outfit.
+Especially if you are coming straight from university, don't feel like you need to break the bank on an interview outfit.
 If you're going to spend money to help get a consulting job, coaching from a real consultant would be a much better investment (we have actually run the numbers on that here).

 Bearing